cusyio/Python4DataScience/docs/data-processing/glossary.rst

     Column Family
         Column families correspond to tables in relational databases.
-They group columns with the same or similar content, e.g.
+They group columns with the same or similar content, for example

         .. code-block:: javascript

             profile = {
                 cusy: {
-                    name:       "Cusy GmbH",
+                    name:       "cusy GmbH",
                     email:      "info@cusy.io",
                     website:    "cusy.io"
                 },